OpenSpace/OpenSpace-Docs/manual/content/point-data/point-data.md

 ## Fading

 A point cloud can also be set up so that it fades in and out based on the distance to the camera.
 The distance is computed based on the origin of the dataset.
+This can be useful when you want to reduce the visual overload of points when multiple datasets are shown, or when you want to show different datasets depending on the distance.
+For example, in the Default scene, we use is to make different datasets about the Universe appear and disappear depending on your distance to our Solar System.

 To configure the fading for the point cloud, specify the distance over which the fading should occur in the asset file: